Photo credit: Jack Hazut/israelimage.net

 Imagine that you are walking into a religious service at a synagogue or a Messianic congregation.
 Maybe you are expecting to see people reading from prayer books in Hebrew.
 But on this particular day you walk into what looks like a dance party.
 A conga line of men weaves around the sanctuary as they sing and jump.
 The man in the front is holding a Torah scroll (the first five books of the Bible written on rolled-up vellum).
 Wherever you look, people are clapping and singing.
 This is not what you expected!
 This is Simchat Torah (rejoicing in the Law).

-Simchat Torah is celebrated on the last day of Sukkot (the Feast of Tabernacles).
+Simchat Torah is celebrated after the last day of Sukkot (the Feast of Tabernacles).
 This is the day in the synagogue on which the yearly reading cycle of the first five books of the Bible is completed.
 The synagogue then rolls the scroll from Deuteronomy back to Genesis so that they can begin back at Genesis 1:1 on the next Sabbath.

 The dancing and singing is because the word of God is incredibly moving and worth experiencing and celebrating!
 What if we, as believers in Yeshua (Jesus), placed such a high value on the words given to us by God?
 What if they were burned deep into our minds and engraved in our hearts?
 What if we were to recognize the embodiment of the Word of God, Yeshua, in a real way?
 That is what we should seek.